Welcome to the home page of the Gibraltar Deposit Guarantee Board

 - Gibraltar Society of Accountants (GSA)

 - General Council of the Bar in Gibraltar (GCBG)

-The Chairman has a casting vote amongst members present at any meeting.
+The Chairperson has a casting vote amongst members present at any meeting.
 The quorum of the Board will be three members, one of whom must be the Chairman.

-The Board meets annually and when deemed necessary; the table below lists current members' (and alternates') attendance at meetings held in 2012:
+The Board meets annually and when deemed necessary.
+The table below lists current members' (and alternates') attendance to meetings held as from 2012: